Dr Joyman Lee

 Biography

 Raised in London, Joyman holds a BA (starred double first) in history from Cambridge and a PhD in history from Yale University (2013).
 He taught for three years as an assistant professor in the US.
-He received his GDL from City University and LLM in international commercial law and PhD (2022) in private law from UCL.
-He spent a year at Sciences Po in Paris, and has been a visiting scholar at McGill University in Canada and Ohio University in the United States.
-He will be a visiting scholar at National Taiwan University and the University of Tokyo in 2024.
+He received his GDL from City University and LLM in international commercial law and PhD (2022) in private law from University College London.
+He spent a year at Sciences Po in Paris, and has been a visiting scholar at McGill University in Canada.
+He will be a visiting scholar at National Taiwan University as a Taiwan Fellow and the University of Tokyo in 2024.
 He has also undertaken a shorter visit to Université Cheikh Anta Diop, Senegal.

 Research interests

-Joyman is currently writing a monograph entitled The Law of Express Trusts in Japan and Taiwan: Comparisons with Common Law and Quebec (see summary of his doctoral thesis on the BACL blog).
-In the absence of Equity, trusts in Japan and Taiwan are based on contract and supplemented by a restrictive regulatory architecture.
-Yet, these trusts go further than other civil law trusts by providing elaborate mechanisms for express trusts to perform their role as agreement-based institutions designed to deliver flexibility to property owners.
-The book challenges the notion that the English express trust is dependent on Equity as a source of law by highlighting that the Japanese and Taiwanese legal systems are able to support effective express trusts with only a limited modification of the underlying rules of property law.
+Joyman is writing a monograph entitled The Law of Express Trusts in Japan and Taiwan: Comparisons with Common Law and Quebec, on the basis of his doctoral thesis at UCL.
+Despite the trust's image as a niche financial institution in the civil law context, the adoption of common law forms such as trusts has always played a vital role in the development of civil law in Northeast Asian countries.
+As Joyman argues in a chapter contribution to Modern Studies in Property Law, Volume 12, these trusts go further than European civil law trusts by providing elaborate mechanisms for express trusts to perform their role as agreement-based institutions designed to deliver flexibility to property owners.
+The book challenges the notion that express trusts are dependent on Equity as a source of law by highlighting that Northeast Asian legal systems are able to support effective express trusts with only specific modifications of the underlying rules of property and succession laws.

 Publications